Simulation Topology

 Overview

 Several Models are stacked in a single model runtime.
+For example, the runtime may be packaged as an FMU using the FMI ModelC FMU wrapper.

 Stacked w.
 Loopback